 Risk assessment for handling of hazardous chemicals

-Before laboratory work with chemicals begins, evaluate whether there are any risks with the handling / method, and if protective measures and handling instructions are required.
-There must also be an emergency routine in place in case of spills or accidents.
+Before the laboratory work with chemicals begins, evaluate whether there are any risks with the handling / method, and if protective measures and handling instructions are required.
+There must also be an emergency routine in place in case of spill, accident, leakage, or fire.

 There may also be a risk of sabotage and espionage.

-If substances with unknown contents are handled, the precautionary principle applies, i.e. the substance is to be handled as dangerous for both human and environment.
+If substances with unknown contents are handled, the precautionary principle applies, i.e., the substance has to be handled as dangerous for both human and environment.

-Risk assessments must be signed by the responsible person (group or research leader), must be kept close to the workplace and regularly reviewed, especially if new circumstances or knowledge is added.
+Risk assessments must be signed by the responsible group or research leader, must be kept close to the workplace, and must be regularly reviewed, especially if new circumstances or knowledge is added.

-In KLARA there is a module for risk assessment with associated instructions.
-You can log in to KLARA by contacting the department's chemical representative.
-Courses in KLARA risk assessments are regularly offered to all KI employees and information about current courses can be found in KLARA (more information see KLARA product database).
+In KLARA there is a module for risk assessment with detailed associated instructions.
+You can log into KLARA by contacting the department's chemical representative.
+Courses / workshops in KLARA risk assessment are offered regularly to all KI employees.
+More information on the Staff portal page Courses by the Environment safety- and security unit.

 Routine of Risk assessment

-A written risk assessment can be done in a risk assessment tool (such as KLARA) or on a plain blank paper.
-To start with, make risk assessments of the most common methods used with the greatest risk (e.g. most hazardous chemical).
-Focus on the most dangerous parts (risky moments) of handling.
+A written risk assessment should preferably be made in the KLARA risk assessment tool or on a plain sheet of paper.
+To start with, make a risk assessment of the most common methods that exerts the greatest risk (e.g., most hazardous chemical).
+Focus on the most dangerous parts (risky moments) of the overall handling.